cisnlp/cisnlp.github.io/_pages/openings.md

 ### Current open thesis positions

 WICHTIGER HINWEIS FUER BSc/MSc AM CIS: Die Betreuung einer Abschlussarbeit wird nur in Betracht gezogen, wenn Sie sich mindestens zwei Wochen vor Beginn des einwoechigen Anmeldungszeitraums ueber dieses Portal beworben haben.

+REMINDER.
+If you are a CL student from CIS and want to do a BSc/MSc thesis in our lab, you must contact a supervisor (or through our application form) before the following dates:

+Feb 12 for MSc thesis
+Feb 26 for BSc thesis

 Presently we have open BSc/MSc thesis positions in the following areas.
 Kindly apply on [this form](https://tinyurl.com/y2otyv2b).
 You can also apply if you have a thesis topic of your own :